C*-Algebras over Topological Spaces: Filtrated K-Theory: Introduction

-For \(n=2\), this specialises to the case of \(\Cst\)\nb-algebra extensions already studied in \cites{Rordam:Classification_extensions, Bonkat:Thesis}.
-We show that filtrated \(\K\)\nb-theory provides a Universal Coefficient Theorem as in~\eqref{eq:UCT_generic} in this situation.

-The couterexample involves the partial order on \(\{1,2,3,4\}\) with \(1,2,3<4\) and no further strict inequalities between \(1,2,3\).
+We will also show that the spectral sequence associated to the filtrated \(\K\)\nb-theory does not collapse in general.
+Let \((X,<)\) be the partially ordered set, where \(X=\{1,2,3,4\}\) with the partial order given by \(1,2,3<4\) and no further strict inequalities between \(1,2,3\).
 A \(\Cst\)\nb-algebra over this space is a \(\Cst\)\nb-algebra~\(A\) together with an ideal~\(I\) and a decomposition of \(A/I\) into a direct sum of three orthogonal ideals.

-Our computations follow a general programme that starts with an invariant such as filtrated \(\K\)\nb-theory and produces a spectral sequence.
-This construction works for all finite topological spaces.
-What is not clear is whether the resulting \emph{spectral} sequence simplifies to an \emph{exact} sequence.
-This amounts to the vanishing of higher extension groups and requires the construction of certain projective resolutions of length~\(1\), for which there is no general recipe.